 How can I get my children vaccinated?

 As with all other Covid vaccinations, the rules are developed at a cantonal level, therefore the exact starting date will be different across the country.

 As with previous rollouts of the vaccine, parents will presumably be able to register their children to get vaccinated in the weeks before the shots are administered.

-Lukas Engelberger, President of the Conference of Health Directors (GDK), confirmed on Monday that children could be vaccinated at vaccination centres as well as by doctors.
+Lukas Engelberger, President of the Conference of Health Directors (GDK), confirmed in December that children could be vaccinated at vaccination centres as well as by doctors.